Paper size: Traditional inch-based paper sizes

 Traditionally, a number of different sizes were defined for large sheets of paper, and paper sizes were defined by the sheet name and the number of times it had been folded.
 Thus a full sheet of "royal" paper was 25 × 20 inches, and "royal octavo" was this size folded three times, so as to make eight sheets, and was thus 10 × 6 1/4 inches.
 Royal sizes were used for posters and billboards.

 Imperial sizes were used in the United Kingdom and its territories and some survived in US book printing.

 Traditional British paper sizes

-Traditional British paper sizes are referred to by the number of sheets that can be cut from a sheet of uncut paper.
-The standard Imperial uncut paper sizes are "foolscap", "post", and "copy".
-Each uncut sheet can then be halved into folios, quartered into quartos, or eigthed into octavos.
+Traditional British sizes of cut paper, commonly used as stationery paper, are often referred to by the number of sheets that can be cut from a larger sheet of uncut paper.
+The standard British imperial uncut paper sizes used in offices and schools were "foolscap", "post", and "copy".
+Each uncut sheet can then be halved into folios, quartered into quartos, or eighthed into octavos.

-Foolscap folio and quarto are similar in size to the modern A4 and A5 papers, with the latter in particular often being used for letter-writing and referred to a Kings paper.
+A traditional British paper size in the British legal industry is brief (13″ × 16″): this size was used by solicitors to write their briefs (court‑case instructions) for barristers.

+Uncut paper, on the other hand, is referred to by names only, not by the number of sheets that can be cut from a larger sheet of paper.

+Boards, mill boards, and cards are also referred to by names only.

+The usual British imperial sizes of straw boards are 22″‑by‑32″ and 25″‑by‑30″.